+86 1510-529-7925 [email protected]

 Concert Photography Lesson 1

 Welcome to Lesson 1 in Concert or Music Photography.
 I will be writing about 15 different lessons on how to be a music photographer.
-It is winter now in China, so I have a lot of free time to kill so I will be releasing one lesson each week, up until the music season starts here in China again and I have to go back to work.
+It is winter now in China, so I have a lot of free time to kill.
+I will be releasing one lesson each week until the music season starts here in China again and I have to go back to work.
 Most of the lessons will be based on questions I get asked all the time by people who want to get started in shooting gigs.
-These will be technical lessons on how to shoot concerts or festivals as there is not a lot of information online about that already but once we have covered the technical stuff, we will then move on to the more generic stuff like getting a pass to shoot an event.
-So I will go through all the basic stuff you need, the equipment, how to get the correct exposure in a show, the composition, workflow, and editing, and finally how to make money.
+These will be technical lessons on how to shoot concerts or festivals, as there is not a lot of information online about that already.
+Once we have covered the technical stuff, we will move on to more generic topics, like getting a pass to shoot an event.
+I will go through all the basics you need: the equipment, how to get the correct exposure in a show, composition, workflow, and editing, and finally, how to make money.

 But before I start, I will say that these lessons are not for beginner photographers.
 You need to be comfortable shooting in manual mode on your camera.
-If you are still shooting in one of the automatic modes and you are not comfortable shooting in manual mode, then you are not ready to learn concert photography.
-So you have been warned.
-I will not be covering basic information like how to set the aperture, what it does or shutter speeds on your camera.
+If you are still shooting in one of the automatic modes and are not comfortable with manual mode, then you are not ready to learn concert photography.
+You have been warned.
+I will not be covering basic information like how to set the aperture, what it does, or shutter speeds on your camera.
 I am writing this as I would teach one of my assistants.
-I expect my assistants to know the fundamentals already so that I can get onto the job of teaching concert photography and putting him or her to work.
+I expect my assistants to know the fundamentals already so that I can get on with the job of teaching concert photography and putting them to work.

 D7H_9884-Edit-1024x682-1-1024x682 Concert Photography Lesson 1